Optimal Shrinkage of Singular Values: Conclusion

 \section{Conclusion}

-We have presented a general method to show that optimal shrinkers exist for a variety of loss functions, and to find them.
-While in each of the three example loss functions we discussed there exists a simple, explicit formula for the optimal shrinker, that is not always the case.
-The minimization problem \eqref{Fmin:eq} may not admit a simple analytic solution, but it is still extremely easy to solve numerically.
-In these cases, implementing our method would involve numerical tabulation of the optimal shrinker.
+We have presented a general framework for finding optimal shrinkers, either analytically or numerically, for a variety of loss functions.

-Note that our general method, Theorem \ref{char:thm}, finds a shrinker that is asymptotically unique admissible, or optimal, among {\em proper} shrinkers (in the sense of Definition \ref{proper:def}), rather than among all continuous shrinkers.
-This is an artifact of our general approach, which handles a large variety of loss families in a single theorem.
-Shrinkers that are continuous but not regular are strange objects, and indeed optimal shrinkers formally derived using our method may well be optimal among all continuous shrinkers, although proving this seems to require delicate arguments tailored to individual losses.
-For example, in the introductory Section \ref{fro:sec} we have proved that the shrinker \eqref{opt_shrinker_fro:eq}, which was also derived using our general framework, is indeed optimal among all continuous shrinkers.
+Note that our general method, summarized in Theorem \ref{char:thm}, is guaranteed to find a shrinker that is asymptotically unique admissible, or optimal, among {\em conservative} shrinkers (in the sense of Definition \ref{conservative:def}).
+This is an artifact of our proof method, and it is best to think of Theorem \ref{char:thm} as a formal machine for finding ``good'' shrinkers, rather than a definite summary of their optimality properties.
+In fact, for all three loss functions considered in this paper, the optimal shrinkers we found dominate, in asymptotic loss, a much wider class of shrinkers.
+In particular, for all three losses, these optimal shrinkers dominate the class of continuous shrinkers with the property that $\eta(y)=0$ for all $y\leq \beta_+$, namely, shrinkers that truncate data singular values below the bulk edge $\beta_+$.
+In some sense, this is the class of ``reasonable'' shrinkers.

+The challenging issue is how to control the manner in which ``null'' singular values $y_{n,i}$ ($i>r$) affect the loss function.
+When the noise distribution is Gaussian, is possible to prove an analogy of Lemma \ref{residual:lem}, showing that the cumulative effect of these ``null'' singular values is negligible.
+To formally appeal to this fact, we are required to consider only loss functions that enjoy a Lipschitz regularity property (on top of being decomposable and orthogonally invariant).
+Then one can show that the optimal shrinkers characterized in Theorem \ref{char:thm} dominate all ``reasonable'' shrinkers as above.
+See \cite{Donohoa} for more details.

-Finding an explicit form of the optimal shrinkers for other matrix loss families, such as other Schatten-$p$ losses (see \cite{Rohde2011} and references within), and a generalization of our method to include Ky-Fan norms, both remain interesting problems for further study.
+Finally, we remark that closed-form solutions for the optimal shrinkers for Schatten-$p$ losses, and a generalization of our method to include Ky-Fan norms, both remain interesting problems for further study.